Datavizz31/Team_Krypton_ClarkHack/README.md

 📌 Problem Statement
 Students face challenges to find the right internships, and universities need a data-driven approach to career guidance.
 Our project aims to solve this by predicting the best internship role for a student based on academic, skill, and experience data.

-📌 Steps Taken in Your Project
+📌 Steps Taken in The Project
 1️⃣ Data Preprocessing

 Loaded the dataset and handled missing values.